micmejia/bible-dump/NKJV/Jeremiah/Jer 50.md

 "The king of Babylon has heard the report about them, And his hands grow feeble; Anguish has taken hold of him, Pangs as of a woman in childbirth.

 ###### 44
-"Behold, he shall come up like a lion from the [^k]floodplain of the Jordan Against the dwelling place of the strong; But I will make them suddenly run away from her.
+"Behold, he shall come up like a lion from the floodplain of the Jordan Against the dwelling place of the strong; But I will make them suddenly run away from her.
 And who _is_ a chosen _man that_ I may appoint over her?
 For who _is_ like Me?
 Who will arraign Me?
 And who _is_ that shepherd Who will withstand Me?"

 ###### 45
 Therefore hear the counsel of the Lord that He has taken against Babylon, And His purposes that He has proposed against the land of the Chaldeans: Surely the least of the flock shall draw them out; Surely He will make their dwelling place desolate with them.